wp-plugins/edd-mobile/readme.txt

 = This plugin requires Easy Digital Downloads =

-You will need to install Easy Digital Downloads and create an API Key and Token for each user you want to allow access to the API.
+You will need to install <a href="http://easydigitaldownloads.com">Easy Digital Downloads</a> and create an API Key and Token for each user you want to allow access to the API.
 Create API keys by visiting a users profile in the WordPress Admin.

+= Who has access? =

+Only a logged in user that has generated a Key and Token can access the API.

+= Works on what device? =

+Any mobile that has a webkit based browser should work. iPhones, iPod Touch, and most newer Androids.

 == Screenshots ==